 In 1945, a meeting to reform the Club after the Second World War was held in the shop window of The Spot.
 This was a sports and hobbies shop in Regent Street, opposite Woolworths.
 They were one of the original suppliers of kits and materials, especially solid model kits during wartime.

-The Club started again with flying at the Basin Field (this is where Herod Nova School is situated off Akers Way).
+The Club started again with flying at the Basin Field (this is where Nova Hreod School is now situated, off of Akers Way).

-In 1948 the club, in conjunction with the SMAE Western Area were able to obtain permission to use Wroughton Air Field.
+In 1948, the club, in conjunction with the SMAE Western Area, were able to obtain permission to use the airfield at RAF Wroughton.

 Transport was generally arranged for the members who did not have their own vehicles to get to Wroughton.
 A bus was hired from the Blue & Ivory Coach Company at a cost of 2s/6d each.
 Alternatively, some members would cycle to Wroughton with their latest creations strapped to their back in boxes supplied by the model shop.

-The club flew from Wroughton for 66 years until August 2014 when the Science museum who are the new owners decided not to renew the site lease for both SMAC and the farmer who grew crops there in favour of building a solar farm.
-The club then moved to Wootton Fields farm just outside Royal Wootton Bassett where it set up a small field site for electric and small i.c model flying.
+The club flew from Wroughton for 66 years until August 2014, when the Science Museum – the site’s new owners – decided not to renew the site lease for either SMAC or the farmer who grew crops there, in favour of building a solar farm.
+The club then moved to Wootton Fields farm just outside Royal Wootton Bassett where it set up a small field site for electric and small IC model flying.

-In 2015 the club negotiated the shared use of its current flying site with the Vale of White Horse Gliding club with a larger runway and facilities for flying more model types.
+In 2015, the Club negotiated the shared use of its current flying site at Sandhill Farm Airfield with the Vale of White Horse Gliding Club, with a larger runway and facilities for flying more model types.